Porting Surreal Engine C++ to WebAssembly

 }

-The algorithm also has a version for parallel execution, for example on the GPU; there is also a variant of bit sort, which is probably very interesting and truly breathtaking!
+The algorithm also has a version for parallel execution, for example on a GPU; there is also a bit sorting variant, which is probably very interesting and truly breathtaking!

 Links